Analyzing Spotify Technology (SPOT) and Its Peers

 Summary

-Spotify Technology competitors beat Spotify Technology on 8 of the 13 factors compared.
+Spotify Technology rivals beat Spotify Technology on 8 of the 13 factors compared.

 Spotify Technology Company Profile